neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 #### S3

-Do `aws sso login --profile dev` to get the SSO access to the bucket to clean, get the SSO_ACCOUNT_ID for your profile (`cat ~/.aws/config` may help).
+Do `aws sso login --profile dev` to get the SSO access to the bucket to clean.
+Also, set the following environment variables:

-- `SSO_ACCOUNT_ID`: Credentials id to use for accessing S3 buckets
+- `AWS_PROFILE`: Profile name to use for accessing S3 buckets (e.g. `dev`)
 - `REGION`: A region where the bucket is located at.
 - `BUCKET`: Bucket name
+- `BUCKET_PREFIX` (optional): Prefix inside the bucket

 #### Console API